qapilotio/agents/popup-handler-agent/README.md

 ## Overview

-The Popup Handler Agent is a FastAPI-based application designed to analyze mobile screenshots and XML data to detect pop-up dialog boxes, utilizing OpenAI's GPT-4o model to provide intelligent recommendations.
+The Popup Handler Agent is a FastAPI-based application designed to analyze mobile screenshots and XML data to detect pop-up dialog boxes on Android devices.
+It utilizes OpenAI's GPT-4o model to provide intelligent recommendations.

+**Note: This application currently only supports XMLs from Android and is under active development.**

 ## Features